quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 # Tables

-If you have installed the [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian) plugin you just need to type a pipe `|` and hit `TAB`, the plugin will automatically create new rows and columns as if you were in Excel (press `TAB` to move to the next column and `ENTER` to move to the next row).
+To create a table you can "right click" where you want to create the table and select "*Insert -> Table*".
+Then edit the table as if you were in excel.

 Example: